archkrrr/ST-DAL-Lorebooks/README.md

 However, after looking at the other *Date A Live* lorebooks available to the public, I felt a sense of disappointment.
 The quality was low, the details were often wrong, and the overall experience felt shallow and inaccurate.
 Frankly, I felt bad that the community didn't have a better resource.

 That feeling is what led to this repository.
 I decided to take my personal, obsessively detailed lorebook, clean it up, and release it to the public in the hope that it can provide everyone with the kind of high-quality, lore-accurate roleplay that I've been enjoying.
-This is my effort to give back and raise the standard for what a good lorebook can be.

 ## A Note on Creation